-Maryville College is currently an institutional member of the Association for the Advancement of Sustainability in Higher Education (AASHE) and a Charter Participant in the Sustainability Tracking Assessment and Rating System (STARS), where Maryville College received a Bronze rating for sustainability on campus in 2012.
-MC is currently working on the 2.0 report of AASHE STARS, to submit for another rating in Winter 2016.
-To learn more about Maryville College's participation in STARS or see the report online, please visit the AASHE STARS page on the MC website or contact MC STARS Administrator, Adrienne Schwarte.
+Since 2010 Maryville College has been an institutional member of the Association for the Advancement of Sustainability in Higher Education (AASHE) and a Charter Participant in the Sustainability Tracking Assessment and Rating System (STARS), where Maryville College received a Silver rating for sustainability on campus in 2016 as part of STARS 2.0, the second STARS report in MC's history (the first STARS report was completed in 2012 with a Bronze rating).
+To see the report online, please visit the MC STARS REPORT or contact MC STARS Administrator, Adrienne Schwarte.

 ALL EVENTS ARE FREE